emaV/minigap/README.md

 ## Disclaimer

-This project is yet in a very early stage of development and is not complete.
-This disclaimer will go away with the first alpha release.
+__This project is yet in a very early stage of development and is not complete.__

+__This README is used as a specification of what it will be, even if part of it have been implemented already there is no guarantee that the source of this package code reflects or will reflect it in any way.__

+__This disclaimer will go away with the first alpha release.__

 ## Istallation